 Attention all brunch and breakfast lovers.
 If you’re visiting Brooklyn, you must have a meal at Egg.
 Although Egg doesn't have an official brunch menu, they have a weekend breakfast menu.
-On weekends you can enjoy their classics including Eggs Rothko, homemade biscuits, and granola before 1 pm.
+You can enjoy their classics including Eggs Rothko, homemade biscuits, and granola before 1 pm.
 After 1 pm, you can dine on their weekend lunch menu.
-If you’re not in the hood, pick up a copy of their delightful cookbook, Breakfast: Recipes to Wake Up For.
-It gives you the skinny on how to cook up their breakfast classics and host your own brunch.
-Even if you can’t boil an egg, you can just look through the book and salivate at the food porn.
+As a bonus all the food is locally sourced and fresh.
+It's also a great place for people watching.

 This casual French restaurant on Smith Street in Boerum Hill has a moderately priced and extremely tasty brunch and has been a local favorite for years.
 Choose a seat in the backyard patio in the warmer months.
 Their menu is filled with brunch favorites including Brioche French Toast, Spinach and Goat Cheese Quiche, Pancakes, Eggs Benedict, it's no wonder this neighborhood haunt attracts quite a crowd.
 Just to note, go to the cash machine before you head to Cafe Luluc, because it's cash only.

 This quaint brunch spot near Domino Park serves brunch until 4 pm on the weekdays.
 That means you can linger in bed as long as you want before getting up to indulge in avocado toast and wood-fired fried eggs.
 The space is perfect for every season.
 In the summer you can sit at a table on the sidewalk and watch the hipsters walk by.
 In the winter there are wood-burning ovens in each room making it super cozy.
 And note: At this spot brunch is served seven days a week.
 So you don't even have to wait until the weekend.